-During the math competition, we recommend that you split teams into individual rooms.
-One Lower Division and one Upper Division team can work in the same room, as long as they belong to different schools.
-During the game portion of GAIM Day, everyone congregates in the big space for play time.
+During the math competition portion of GAIM, we recommend that you split teams into individual rooms, such as classrooms, to give students more freedom to talk.
+One Upper Elementary and one Middle division team can work in the same room, as long as they belong to different schools.

 Recruit as many teams as you can host!
-We recommend that you recruit at least 8 teams of girls, with a target of 20+ teams, since GAIM is all about fostering collaboration, teamwork, and fun!
+We recommend that you recruit at least 8 teams of girls, with a target of 20 - 50 teams, since GAIM is all about fostering collaboration, teamwork, and fun.

-Each school may enroll up to four teams of four girls, and each team can be registered in one of two divisions, accompanied by a GAIM Coach, who can be a school teacher or parent.
+Each participating school may enroll up to 4 teams of 4 girls each.
+A team can be registered in one of two divisions (Upper Elementary for 3rd-5th graders and Middle for 6th-8th graders) accompanied by a GAIM Coach, who can be a school teacher or parent.

 To run GAIM, you’ll need approximately as many volunteers as the number of teams you have.
 Volunteers have the following roles:

 You should have approximately 1 - 4 per site, depending on the number of participants.

 Logistics coordinators are the backbone of your volunteers.
 They direct other volunteers, students, and coaches to ensure that everyone knows what they are supposed to be doing.
 Prior to GAIM day, logistics coordinators work with the GAIM liaison to recruit volunteers and communicate with teams.

 On GAIM day, logistics coordinators direct registration for students and teams as they enter the event.
 During the game session, logistics coordinators monitor music and crowd control, and make sure that everyone is having a fun and safe experience.
 During the farewell, the logistics coordinators announce winners and dismiss the participants.
 It is the responsibility of the logistics coordinators to ensure all spaces used during GAIM day are taken care of and cleaned.